- Poorly set objectives

 Regression Testing and User Acceptance Testing

-Once you’ve addressed all these potential issues, you’ll be ready to start training end users in your organisation and test the system in real-time with them.
+Once you’ve addressed all these potential issues, you’ll be ready to start training end users in your organisation and test the system with them in real time.

 - Does your CRM documentation meet all the needs of your end-users?